 Once the bail is posted, you must show up in court for your court date.
 If you do not, you will be arrested and have a significantly lower chance of winning your case.
 Before bail is set and after it’s posted, you should have a criminal defense lawyer.
 A criminal defense attorney can negotiate the bail amount down to a reasonable number.
 Without a lawyer, you’re likely to pay more out of pocket for your bail than is necessary.

-Contact us today if you’re loved one has run into trouble with the law.
+Contact us today if your loved one has run into trouble with the law.
 Our consultations can guide you in the right direction.